ISO27001 and CPA certification – Apples and Bananas

 What is CPA

-Commercial Product Assurance (CPA) was a scheme originally introduced by CESG, the UK’s National Technical Authority for Information Assurance which is now part of the National Cyber Security Centre (NCSC), in April 2014 to replace its previous Government Protective Marking Scheme (GPMS).
-It was launched to coincide with the introduction of a new system where data is categorised into just three levels of classification for UK information assets, OFFICIAL, SECRET and TOP SECRET (https://www.gov.uk/government/publications/government-security-classifications).
-The three classifications didn’t give quite enough granularity so OFFICIAL-SENSITIVE was introduced a bit later.
-OFFICIAL-SENSITIVE is not a classification, but a ‘handling caveat’ for a small subset of information marked as OFFICIAL (https://www.gov.uk/guidance/official-sensitive-data-and-it).
+Commercial Product Assurance (CPA) was a scheme introduced in 2014 by CESG, the UK’s National Technical Authority for Information Assurance which is now part of the National Cyber Security Centre (NCSC).
+It was launched to coincide with the replacement of the Government Protective Marking Scheme (GPMS) by the Government Security Classifications Policy (GSCP) where data is categorised into just three levels of classification for UK information assets, OFFICIAL, SECRET and TOP SECRET (https://www.gov.uk/government/publications/government-security-classifications).
+The three classifications didn’t give quite enough granularity so a ‘handling caveat’ of OFFICIAL-SENSITIVE was also introduced for the subset of OFFICIAL information that required additional protection (https://www.gov.uk/guidance/official-sensitive-data-and-it).

-For the CPA scheme, the NCSC sets a series of standards which independent test laboratories use to assess products for their suitability to handle OFFICIAL data (just to note that formally, SECRET use required High Grade products assessed using the even more costly CAPS process https://www.ncsc.gov.uk/information/products-cesg-assisted-products-service).
-These standards are published so that both the companies and potential purchasers of the products can see the standards against which testing has been performed.
+For the CPA scheme, the NCSC sets a series of standards which independent test laboratories use to assess products for their suitability to handle OFFICIAL data.
+(Formally, SECRET use required High Grade products assessed using the even more costly CAPS process https://www.ncsc.gov.uk/information/products-cesg-assisted-products-service).
+The CPA standards are published so that both the companies and potential purchasers of the products can see the requirements against which testing has been performed.

 In other words, CPA certification confirms that the product does what the vendor says it does, giving a level of assurance for purchasing organisations, that they know what they are buying, and that it does what they think it does.
-The more cynical (experienced) among you will know that this is not always a forgone conclusion in the world of software.
+The more experienced (cynical) among you will know that this is not always a forgone conclusion in the world of software.

 What is ISO27001